minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-patient-id.md

 ## JWT Tokens
 In order to authenticate to the API endpoints mentioned below, each request will contain a JWT token.

-All JWT tokens are signed by MinVWS using a public/private keypair in the 'RS256' format.
-The public key used by MVWS will provided on a public api endpoint.
+All JWT tokens are signed by the provider (or their authentication service) using a public/private keypair in the 'RS256' format.
+Provider and authentication service will have to exchange the used keys in a secure manner.

-Key rollover(s) will be published and communicated at least 2 weeks in advance.
-The provider should implement a key roll-over mechanism, so that if a new key is distributed, it will temporarily accept both keys, to account for users migrating over a short period of time.

 The provider MUST validate the signature in the token.
-Only tokens signed by MinVWS should be considered by the api endpoint(s).
+Only tokens signed with the established key should be considered by the api endpoint(s).

 Example of the generic fields of a CoronaCheck JWT token: